Estimated reading time: 10 minutes

 Having the ability to understand things from another person’s viewpoint is critical for successful social interactions and relationships.
 Theory of Mind research examines this ability to mentalize another person’s thoughts.
 Specifically, Theory of Mind refers to both the capacity to (a) think about other people’s knowledge, emotions, desires, and intent and (b) understand that other people’s mental states can differ from one’s own.
-A widely used task in Theory of Mind research is the Sally-Anne false belief paradigm.
+A widely used task in Theory of Mind research is the Sally-Anne false belief paradigm

 In this paradigm, Sally and Anne play out scenarios for participants.
 In a critical scenario, Sally moves a ball to one of two locations and subsequently leaves the room.
 Then Anne moves the ball to the other location.
 When Sally returns, participants must indicate where she will search for the ball.
 In other words, the participants must indicate the location that is consistent with Sally’s belief, as opposed to the updated location.
 In order to give the “correct” answer and demonstrate Theory of Mind, the participants must realize that they have more information about the ball than Sally, and that in fact, Sally has a false belief about the ball’s location.

-Historically, it was thought that Theory of Mind, and the ability to “pass” such false-belief tasks, develops between three and four years of age.
+Historically, it was thought that Theory of Mind, and the ability to “pass” such false-belief tasks, develop between three and four years of age.
 More recent research, however, suggests that at least some aspects of Theory of Mind may develop before children’s first birthday.
 Other recent studies have suggested that adults can engage Theory of Mind processing without awareness of doing so.
 Notably, when questioned after performing a Theory of Mond task, adults showed no conscious awareness of mentalizing another person’s thoughts, suggesting some cognitive processing in Theory of Mind can be unconscious.
-A two-pathway account may explain these conflicting results: One pathway is unconscious, automatic, quick and early-developing – an “implicit” Theory of Mind.
+A two-pathway account may explain these conflicting results: One pathway is unconscious, automatic, quick, and early-developing – an “implicit” Theory of Mind.
 The other pathway is conscious, effortful, and later-developing – an “explicit” Theory of Mind.

 Researchers have highlighted a network of brain regions involved in the explicit, conscious mentalization of another person’s mind (see image below), with the right temporal parietal junction possibly being a core component.
 Recently, the same network has also been implicated in implicit, unconscious Theory of Mind – but there was no causal evidence connecting the right temporal parietal junction with implicit mentalizing.
 Indeed, some researchers had even questioned the very existence of implicit Theory of Mind, pointing to the inability of researchers to replicate key findings supporting this construct.